aflorithmic/viseme-to-video/README.md

 - converting durations from frames to milliseconds using the formula
 - writing this information (phoneme, viseme, duration, offset)

-The tool will automatically generate video for all JSON metadata files stored in the `metadata/` folder.
+The tool will automatically generate video for all JSON metadata files stored in the `metadata/` folder. <br />

 **map/**
 'viseme_map.json': A JSON file containing mappings between the visemes in viseme metadata files and the image filenames.
 Mapping visemes was necessary since the viseme set we use to generate our metadata files contained upper/lower-case distinctions, which file naming doesn't support.
 (I.e. you can't have two files named 't.jpeg' and 'T.jpeg' stored in the same folder.)

-A different mapping file can be specified on the command line using the flag `--map`.
+A different mapping file can be specified on the command line using the flag `--map`. <br />

 **audio/**